cloudbiller/elastic-bill/README.md

 9- RabbitMQ for message queue.

-# Contributers required for this project.
+# Contributors required for this project.